-Element Requirement A. Distance between building area to be protected and water supply.
-The following requirements apply: (a) the building area to be protected must be located within 120m of a fire hydrant; and (b) the distance must be measured as a hose lay, between the fire fighting water point and the furthest part of the building area. В. Design criteria for fire hydrants The following requirements apply: (a) fire hydrant system must be designed and constructed in accordance with TasWater Supplement to Water Supply Code of Australia WSA 03 - 2011-3.1 MRWA 2nd Edition; and (b) fire hydrants are not installed in parking areas.
-C. Hardstand A hardstand area for fire appliances must be: (a) no more than 3m from the hydrant, measured as a hose lay; (b) no closer than 6m from the building area to be protected; (c) a minimum width of 3m constructed to the same standard as the carriageway; and (d) connected to the property access by a carriageway equivalent to the standard of the property access.
+Element Req uirement A. Distance between building area to be protected and water supply.
+The (a) (b) following requirements apply: the building area to be protected must be located within 120m of a fire hydrant; and the distance must be measured as a hose lay, between the fire fighting water point and the furthest part of the building area.

+B. Design The f following requirements apply: tor fire . fire hydrant system must be designed and constructed in accordance with TasWater Supplement to Water Supply Code of Australia WSA 03 - 2011-3.1 MRWA 2nd Edition; and (b) fire hydrants are not installed in parking areas.
+C. Hardstand A ha rdstand area for fire appliances must be: (a) no more than 3m from the hydrant, measured as a hose lay; (b) no closer than 6m from the building area to be protected; (c) a minimum width of 3m constructed to the same standard as the carriageway; and (d) connected to the property access by a carriageway equivalent to the standard of the property access.